muhme/joomla-branches-tester/README.md

 ### Syncing from GitHub Repository

-To avoid recreating Joomla instances the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local dev-branch based instances.
+To avoid recreating Joomla dev-branch instances the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local dev-branch based instances.
 This can be done for all installed Joomla instances without any arguments or for specific versions:
 ```